Search

 Practical Nursing (LPN)

 Students who enroll in the Practical Nursing program complete this diploma program at the Honeycutt Center.
 The Practical Nursing curriculum prepares individuals with the knowledge and skills to provide nursing care to children and adults.
-Students participate in assessment, planning, implementing and evaluating nursing care.
+Students participate in assessment, planning, implementing, and evaluating nursing care.
 Graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-PN) which is required for practice as a Licensed Practical Nurse (LPN).
-For more information, contact counselor Crystal Shaw at (910) 410-1729, email crshaw@richmondcc.edu, LPN program coordinator Heather Cox at (910) 410-1877, email hlcox@richmondcc.edu.
+For more information, contact counselor Crystal Shaw at (910) 410-1729 or via email at crshaw@richmondcc.edu, or LPN program coordinator Heather Cox at (910) 410-1877 or via email at hlcox@richmondcc.edu.

 Heating & A/C Technician

 The Air Conditioning, Heating, and Refrigeration Technology (AHRT) program is housed at the Honeycutt Center.
 This curriculum provides the basic knowledge to develop skills necessary to work with residential and light commercial systems.
 Topics include mechanical refrigeration, heating and cooling theory, electricity, controls, and safety.
-The diploma program covers air conditioning, furnaces, heat pumps, tools and instruments.
+The diploma program covers air conditioning, furnaces, heat pumps, tools, and instruments.
 The associate degree program covers residential building codes, residential system sizing, and advanced comfort systems.
-For more information, contact lead instructor Bill Frye at (910) 410-1938, by email wdfrye@richmondcc.edu.
+For more information, contact program coordinator Marcus X at (910) 410-1846, or via email at marcusx@richmondcc.edu.

 Nursing Assistant I

 The Nursing Assistant I program is offered at the Honeycutt Center.
 This is a 136-146 contact hour course offered in a traditional classroom setting.
 This training program includes day, evening and hybrid class options, and will prepare you to successfully complete a state of North Carolina competency evaluation examination.
 This allows the nurse aide to be listed on the N.C.
 Nurse Aide I Registry.
-For more information, contact Allied Health program Coordinator Leah Grooms at (910) 410-1833, email legrooms@richmondcc.edu
+For more information, contact Allied Health program coordinator Leah Grooms at (910) 410-1833, or via email at legrooms@richmondcc.edu

 Truck Driver Training